Coldr0n/numworks-jpeg-viewer/README.md

 To use the viewer you first have to have python installed on your computer.
 You can dowload the latest version of python here: https://www.python.org/downloads/

 ### Installing the python package
-You can use pip to install [numworks jpeg viewer](https://pypi.org/project/numworks-jpeg-viewer) on your pc to encode and preview the images that you want, run the following command on a terminal.
+You can use pip to install [numworks jpeg viewer](https://pypi.org/project/numworks-jpeg-viewer) on your pc to encode and preview the images that you want, run the following command in a terminal.
 ```bash
 pip install numworks-jpeg-viewer
 ```